mviereck/x11docker/README.md

 Beside the X servers to choose from there are options `--weston`, `--kwin` and `--hostwayland` to run pure Wayland applications without X. QT5 applications also need options `--dbus` and `--waylandenv` to use Wayland instead of X. (Option `--waylandenv` sets some environment variables to summon toolkits GTK3, QT5, Clutter, SDL, Elementary and Evas to use Wayland.)
  - Example: KDE plasma shell (QT5) in a pure Wayland environment with hardware acceleration:

-  `x11docker --kwin --waylandenv --dbus --gpu --hostuser -- kdeneon/plasma:user-lts plasmashell`
+  `x11docker --kwin --waylandenv --dbus --gpu -- kdeneon/plasma:user-lts plasmashell`

 This options are useful to test whether an application supports a pure Wayland environment.
 You can also test applications from host with option `--exe`.